A Vacuum leak can trick you, and your car computer, into believing a particular sensor or system needs fixing.

 Vacuum Leak Detection Using A Smoke Machine

-As a result, This type of equipment is often needed to find small air leaks in the (EVAP) (evaporative emissions) control system.
-But, Smoke machines can cost $600 to $2000 or more depending on the model and features.
-So, They are primarily for use by professional technicians.
+Consequently, this type of equipment is often needed to find; small air leaks in the (EVAP) (evaporative emissions) control system.
+But, smoke machines can cost $600 to $2000 or more, depending on the model and features.
+So, they are primarily for use, by professional technicians.

 Intake Manifold Vacuum, Where Does It Come From